jbiatek/BSGRulebook/rulebook.md

 After you look at the assist character's Loyalty card or cards, or if the assist character receives new Loyalty cards, shuffle them.

 While in the Brig, movement is restricted as normal, but you still draw a Crisis card, and you may play up to 3 cards into a Skill check.

+You are allowed to choose yourself when playing Quorum cards that specify to choose "another" player.
+This does not apply to Skill cards, including "Executive Order".

 At the Sleeper Agent phase, add a "Not a Cylon" card to the Loyalty deck for each resource in the red.
 Then deal 4 Loyalty cards to the assist character and shuffle their cards.